armadito/armadito-av/modules/clamav/README.md

 What is it?
 -----------

-Uhuru ClamAV module is the scan module based on ClamAV engine.
-It is based on the libuhuru library.
+Armadito ClamAV module is the scan module based on ClamAV engine.
+It is based on the libarmadito library.